SAP/node-rfc/doc/usage.md

 API: [api/server](api.md#server)

-Using the node-rfc Server instance, NodeJS functions can be exposed and consumed from ABAP, using `CALL FUNCTION DESTINATION` ABAP statement.
+Using the node-rfc Server instance, Node.js functions can be exposed and consumed from ABAP, using `CALL FUNCTION DESTINATION` ABAP statement.
 Just the same way like standard RFMs from ABAP systems.

-To expose one NodeJS function for ABAP clients, the ABAP function definition must be provided, defining ABAP parameters through which the ABAP client can invoke the NodeJS function.
-When ABAP clients calls the NodeJS function, ABAP input parameters are automatically converted to NodeJS function input and the function is invoked.
+To expose one Node.js function for ABAP clients, the ABAP function definition must be provided, defining ABAP parameters through which the ABAP client can invoke the Node.js function.
+When ABAP clients calls the Node.js function, ABAP input parameters are automatically converted to Node.js function input and the function is invoked.
 The function output is automatically converted to ABAP output parameters, returned back to ABAP client.

 ABAP function definition defines ABAP parameters and data definitions for all variables, structures and tables used in ABAP parameers.
 Coding these metadata down to field level is not very exciting task and node-rfc Server provides a more elegant solution here:

-- Create an empty ABAP RFM in ABAP client system, with the same parameters that ABAP client shall use to invoke the NodeJS function
+- Create an empty ABAP RFM in ABAP client system, with the same parameters that ABAP client shall use to invoke the Node.js function
-- Tell the node server that the function definition for NodeJS function X shall be the taken from the ABAP RFM Y, in ABAP client system
+- Tell the node server that the function definition for Node.js function X shall be the taken from the ABAP RFM Y, in ABAP client system

-When invoked by ABAP, the NodeJS function will automatically fetch the function definition from ABAP RFM and expose itself as exactly such RFM to ABAP
+When invoked by ABAP, the Node.js function will automatically fetch the function definition from ABAP RFM and expose itself as exactly such RFM to ABAP

-As an example, let make the `STFC_CONNECTION` available as NodeJS RFM and call it from ABAP.
+As an example, let make the `STFC_CONNECTION` available as Node.js RFM and call it from ABAP.

 ### Function Definition